This document provides guidance on completing an application for Stage 1 of the NIHR Invention for Innovation (i4i) Programme Challenge Awards.

 Specify your (lead applicant) role in this research

 Explain in addition to your role as Lead Applicant, the role that you will be undertaking in the research, e.g. coordination and project management, analysis, methodological input etc.

 Add details of all co-applicants and their specific role in the programme.
-Do not include collaborators or subcontractors, who should be mentioned (if necessary) in the Research Plan section of the form.
+Do not include collaborators, who should be mentioned (if necessary) in the Research Plan section of the form.

 Co-applicants are those individuals with responsibility for the day to day management and delivery of the project and can include patients, carers and service users.
-Co-applicants are considered part of the project team and are expected to share responsibility for its successful delivery.
-Collaborators normally provide specific expertise on particular aspects of the project but do not share the responsibility for the delivery of the project.
+Co-applicants, including public co-applicants, are considered part of the project team and are expected to share responsibility for its successful delivery.
+Co-applicants from collaborating organisations should be included.
+In contrast, collaborators are individuals (e.g. consultants) or organisations (e.g. sub-contractors) that normally provide specific expertise on particular aspects of the project and do not share in the responsibility for the delivery of the project.